 Chachi and Joanie Arcola

 Joanie Cunningham grew up in Milwaukee, Wisconsin.
 In about 1960, she met Charles “Chachi” Arcola, the younger cousin of Arthur “Fonzie” Fonzarelli, a boarder who lived in the upstairs apartment of the Cunningham home.
 About two years later they had their first date at Arnold’s Drive-In, which unfortunately included a fire in the restaurant.
 Soon, the two were dating regularly becoming budding musicians.
-The two ran off to Chicago to see if they could make a go of their new band (and new spin-off TV series) but the two came back to Milwaukee to get married in 1965.
+The two ran off to Chicago to see if they could make a go of their new band but the two came back to Milwaukee to get married in 1965.

 Greg and Dharma Montgomery